GNU-Linuxer/Dotify/README.md

 1. Every Fragment (other than SettingsFragment) has a Up/back button in the top right corner.
 Clicking will take you back to the previous fragment (+.25)

-2. (TODO) Instead of Settings <Button> in your layout from requirement #1, make a Settings "Action Button” in the app bar (header bar at the top). https://developer.android.com/training/appbar/actions (+.25)
+2. Instead of Settings <Button> in your layout from requirement #1, make a Settings "Action Button” in the app bar (header bar at the top). https://developer.android.com/training/appbar/actions (+.25)

 ## Screenshot